igorlfs/nvim-dap-view/docs/src/routes/filetypes-autocmds/+page.md

 They can be used to override buffer and window options set by `nvim-dap-view`.

 If the REPL is enabled, the `dap-repl` filetype (which is set by `nvim-dap`) is also used. **If you wish to consistently override the plugin's behavior, be sure to also include the `dap-repl` filetype** in your autocmd.
+If you also have a [custom view](custom-views) enabled, ensure its filetype is also added to your autocmd.

 ## Example Autocmd